pmiddend/hs-asapo/README.md

 ## Docs

-The raw C bindings are located in `lib/Asapo/Raw.hsc` and are hand-written.
-A high-level interface is located in `lib/Asapo/Consumer.hs` and `lib/asapo/Producer.hs`.
-You should use the latter in your code.
+The raw C bindings are located in `lib/Asapo/Raw/*` and are hand-written.
+A high-level interface will be located in `lib/Asapo/Consumer.hs` and `lib/asapo/Producer.hs`.
+You should use the latter in your code once it's there.

 ## Supported